IBM-Bluemix-Docs/security-advisor/direct-connect.md

 # Bookmarks
 {: #direct-connections}

-With the Security and Compliance Center, you can manage all of your security tools in one location.
+With the {{site.data.keyword.compliance_short}}, you can manage all of your security tools in one location.
 Even if you choose not to fully integrate your other tools, you can always create a bookmark so that you and your team are able to quickly and easily access all of your security information.
 {: shortdesc}

-The Security and Compliance Center does not persist any credentials that are related to your bookmark.
+The {{site.data.keyword.compliance_short}} does not persist any credentials that are related to your bookmark.
 {: note}

 ## Adding bookmarks
 {: #add-bookmark}

-You can use the Security and Compliance Center UI to bookmark links that your team might need.
+You can use the {{site.data.keyword.compliance_short}} UI to bookmark links that your team might need.

 1. In the IBM Cloud console, click the **Menu** icon ![Menu icon](../icons/icon_hamburger.svg) **> Security and Compliance**.
 2. In the **Gain insight** section, click **Configure > Bookmarks**.